rp729/07-Network-Programming/osi-layer-7/dns-mx-recoords.md

-# DNS - MX Recoords
+# DNS - MX Records

 #### Provides the mailservers for the FQDN.
 There can be multiple listings: